Jolak5/kanban-copy/books/m2_plain_js_classes.md

 - Create class `methods` to add and remove books.
 - Maintain all of the original functionality of the application.
 - Don't use any library or framework, use only plain JavaScript.
 -  **You need to use pair-programming for this project.
 We will check to see if both partners submitted code by looking at the commit history for each project.
-Therefore you need to implement the above features in all of the portfolios in your pair-programming group.**
+Therefore you need to use only one repository for your pair-programming group.**

 ### Need a big picture?